MoseleyBioinformaticsLab/ScanCentricPeakCharacterization/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# FTMS.peakCharacterization
+# ScanCentricPeakCharacterization

-The goal of the FTMS.peakCharacterization package is to facilitate scan-centric peak characterization of profile level, multi-scan, direct-injection Fourier-transform mass spectrometry data.
+The goal of the ScanCentricPeakCharacterization package is to facilitate scan-centric peak characterization of profile level, multi-scan, direct-injection Fourier-transform mass spectrometry data.